 Media Monitoring Analysis Reports: What Are They and How to Create Them?

 PR professionals have to present the results of their work.
 They have to do it to prove that their efforts deliver expected results.
 However, preparing reports containing a lot of stats and data can be an overwhelming task and cost you a lot of time and effort.
-Fortunately, thanks to media monitoring tools like Brand24, you get the ability to create a media monitoring and analysis report in a few minutes.
+Fortunately, thanks to media monitoring tools like Brand24, you get the ability to create an online media monitoring and analysis report in a few minutes.

 Creating a media monitoring report will help you with the process.
 Before you start creating a monitoring report, you need to decide why are you creating the report in the first place?